j0lama/blog/about.md

 </p>
 <br>

-Im a computer science student, open source enthusiast and UNIX user.
+Im a computer engineer, open source enthusiast and UNIX user.

-Im interested in Operative Systems, Computer Networks, Machine Learning and of course hacking and security.
+Im interested in operating systems, computer networks, embedded and high performance systems, machine learning and security.
 My principles interest areas in security are exploiting and enbedded systems hacking.

 I love Linux even though I also use OSX.